Economic Impact Payments (Stimulus)

 - Drive-Ups: You can continue to visit our drive-ups for everyday transactions, like making deposits, payments or withdrawals.

-- ATM access is available at our branch locations in Black River Falls, Fall Creek, Galesville, Melrose and Onalaska.
-In Strum, ATM access is available at Countryside Co-op.
+- ATMs: Our ATMs are available at our branch locations in Black River Falls, Fall Creek, Galesville, Melrose and Onalaska.
+In Strum, access is available at Countryside Co-op.

-- Member Contact Center: Our call center will operate as normal and will be available to assist with questions and inquiries.
+- Member Contact Center: Our call center continues to operate as normal and is available to assist with questions and inquiries.
 Call 800-258-0023.

 Experiencing Financial Hardship?

 If you or a loved one are experiencing a financial hardship due to COVID-19, please contact us.

 We have a variety of loan options and programs to assist members and business owners who are experiencing unforeseen circumstances, like loss of employment, a reduction in hours, or a significant change in business during this time.

 We are here for you.
 If you have questions or need assistance, please call us at 800-258-0023 and our staff will assist you.